lambdaclass/libtorrent-rs/README.md

 # libtorrent-rs

 A Rust implementation of the [BitTorrent V2](http://bittorrent.org/beps/bep_0052.html) protocol.
+For now only V1 is implemented but we're working on V2.

 ## Dependencies
 - Rust